narendasan/backlog/README.md

 # Backlog
 > List of things to do, make, and explore

-There is are a lot of ideas I forget so this repo is a catalog of those so I can come back later As things are completed, they will be crossed out and a link will be added to the project
+There is are a lot of ideas I forget so this repo is a catalog of those so I can come back later as things are completed, they will be crossed out and a link will be added to the project

 ## Things to Do